Q. I am new to real estate investing. Will Holton Wise work with me to get started in real estate investing?

 Q. How long do properties usually stay vacant before being rented?

-A. After Holton-Wise performs all the repairs necessary to get a property rent ready we strive to have all of our properties re rented within 30 days.
+A. After Holton-Wise performs all the repairs necessary to get a property rent ready we strive to have all of our residential properties re rented within 30 days.
 Commercial properties can take 6-12 months to rent.

 Q. How do you market vacant properties?

 A. As one of the largest property management companies in the area Holton-Wise has a huge neighborhood presence.
 We perform top notch video, photo and print advertising on multiple media platforms including